 - a.
 Respondent's practice of law shall be supervised by a licensed attorney acceptable to the Administrator.
 Respondent shall provide the name, address, and telephone number of the supervising attorney to the Administrator.
 Within the first thirty (30) days of probation, respondent shall meet with the supervising attorney and meet at least once a month thereafter.
-Respondent shall authorize the supervising attorney to provide a report in writing to the Administrator, no less than once every quarter, regarding respondent's cooperation with the supervising attorney, the nature of respondent's work, and the supervising attorney's general appraisal of respondent's practice of law; - b.
-Respondent shall provide notice to the Administrator of any change in supervising attorney within fourteen (14) days of the change;
+Respondent shall authorize the supervising attorney to provide a report in writing to the Administrator, no less than once every quarter, regarding respondent's cooperation with the supervising attorney, the nature of respondent's work, and the supervising attorney's general appraisal of respondent's practice of law; - Respondent shall provide notice to the Administrator of any change in supervising attorney within fourteen (14) days of the change; - Prior to the completion of the period of probation, respondent shall attend and successfully complete the ARDC Professionalism Seminar;